cjanowski/project-chimera/README.md

 # Project Chimera: Dense vs Mixture-of-Experts (MoE) Transformer Study

-Author: Cory Janowski
+- Author: Cory Janowski
-Date: 2025-08-05
+- Date: 2025-08-05

 Abstract
 This repository investigates architectural and computational trade-offs between dense Transformer decoders and Mixture-of-Experts (MoE) variants in autoregressive language modeling.
 We implement a nano-GPT style dense baseline and introduce a modular MoE interface with top-k gating and configurable expert ensembles.
-Our goals are to: (1) establish a strong, reproducible dense baseline; (2) design an extensible MoE layer with clear interfaces for experts, gating, and routing; (3) evaluate training stability, loss convergence, and performance efficiency; and (4) provide open, testable code for further research on routing quality, auxiliary balancing objectives, and dispatch efficiency.
+My goals are to: (1) establish a strong, reproducible dense baseline; (2) design an extensible MoE layer with clear interfaces for experts, gating, and routing; (3) evaluate training stability, loss convergence, and performance efficiency; and (4) provide open, testable code for further research on routing quality, auxiliary balancing objectives, and dispatch efficiency.
 Preliminary results are forthcoming; this document details the methodology and experimental protocol to ensure reproducibility and facilitate future extensions.

 1. Introduction
 Large-scale language models achieve strong performance but often require prohibitive compute.
 MoE architectures reduce per-token compute by routing tokens to a small subset of experts, potentially improving throughput and scaling efficiency.
 However, MoE introduces new challenges: routing stability, load balancing, dispatch overhead, and expert under/over-utilization.
 This project builds a rigorous experimental backbone to assess when and how MoE outperforms dense models at similar quality or latency.